DFE-Digital/itt-mentor-services/README.md

 This application has two main services:

-- A service where schools or training providers can claim funding for internal teacher training.
+- A service where schools or training providers can claim funding for mentor training.
 - TODO: Add description for the other service

 ## Live Environments